Sulfacetamide Eye Drops

 • Do not use Sulfacetamide ophthalmic if you have any viral or fungal infection in your eye.

-• Do not use the formulation if you have ever had an allergic reaction to any sulfa-based drug.
+• Do not use the formulation if you have ever been allergic to any sulfa-based drug.

 • It is not known whether the eye drop will harm an unborn baby.
-But it is not recommended to use during pregnancy without first consulting with your doctor.
+However, it is not recommended to use during pregnancy without first consulting with your doctor.

 • It is also not known whether sulfacetamide ophthalmic passes into breast milk.
 Do not use sulfacetamide ophthalmic solution without first talking to your doctor if you are breast-feeding a baby.